Nadine2016/knative/limits.md

 {: #kn-limits}

 The following sections provide technical details about the Coligo limit settings.
 {: shortdesc}

+## Experimental limitations
+{: #kn-limits_experimental}

+During the experimental release of Project Coligo, be aware of the following limitations:

+- One project per location
+- Three projects per account

 ## Application limits
 {: #kn-limits_application}